CarstenAgerskov/skill-the-cows-lists/README.md

 will add an item called "remember to call home" to the Remember The Milk's Inbox, and set the due date to tomorrow at 9.

+Avoid using the word "list" in your list names in Remember The Milk, if you want the skill to interact with them.
+In the example above, the list name in Remember The Milk is "grocery" and not "grocery list".
+When talking to Mycroft, the word list is used to better qualify your intent.

 ### Configuration
 To access your Remember The Milk account via the rest API, it is neccesary to apply for an API key at [https://www.rememberthemilk.com/services/api/](https://www.rememberthemilk.com/services/api/).
 Click on the "Apply for an API key" button, and fill in the information.
 You will get a mail from remember the milk containing: